 Many of you have heard the expression that someone or some thing ‘hates …. like the devil hated Holy Water’.
 I firmly suspect that nowhere in history has that dictum been more applicable than in the relationship between religion and science.
 So, we are free to apply it here—Religion hates science like the devil hates Holy Water.

 From an historical perspective, we are aware that all religion was generated in the pseudoscience of astrology, combined with mythology, superstition, and imagination.
 That was all they had to rely on.
-It started for western-world religions fourteen-thousand years ago with the Egyptians recognizing the ‘Zodiac’ and assigning certain influences to it.
+It started for western-world religions some twenty-four hundred years ago with the Egyptians recognizing the ‘Zodiac’ and assigning certain influences to it.
 From there, it evolved through a myriad of gods and goddesses who exerted specific controls and virtues.
 Eventually, the Hebrews recognized a singular God who created and controlled everything in their universe which amounted to what they could see—sun, moon, stars, comets, and planets.
 They had no idea about the real universe they lived in—trillions of galaxies containing trillions and trillions of stars and other celestial bodies.

 Simultaneously, the Far-easterners, and inhabitants of the Western world recognized the presence of eternal being(s) which existed in everything as well as in some faraway places in the sky—whatever their collective imaginations dictated.
 In turn, each group developed its own set of understandings of their god(s) and, furthermore, most devised methods of honoring and/or appeasing their god(s).